afmdaniel/knowledge-frontend/README.md

 Article registration system.
 Articles are created by users with administrator permission.
 They can also register, delete and edit articles, categories and users.<br>

-The back end of this project can be found at [Knowledge - Back End](https://github.com/afmdaniel/knowledge-backend)

 ![screenshot](./public/screenshot.PNG)

 ## Technologies